 - atempo Betriebsgesellschaft (atempo; AT): Atempo is a non profit organisation that since twenty years offers various training and learning facilities for people with learning difficulties and disabilities in Graz (Austria) and several services to assist them to get jobs.
 Through its networks (social franchise network of capito and Inclu-Edu network) is connected to many partner organisations all over Europe.
 The atempo team consists of roughly 80 staff, 20 percent out of them are people with learning difficulties and disabilities working as experts on regular contracts for the company.

 - AURA Fundacio (AURA; ES): The Aura Foundation (est. 1989) is a non-profit organisation, which has been a pioneer in the implementation and development of “Supported Employment” in Spain, aiming at improving the quality of life of people with intellectual disabilities through social and work inclusion.

-- ENABLE Scotland (UK): ENABLE Works is one of the largest specialist employability services in Scotland.
-ENABLE Works works across 28 of Scotland’s 32 local authorities and supports over 5000 people with a disability into work every year.
+- ENABLE WORKS (UK): ENABLE Works is one of the largest specialist employability services in Scotland.
+ENABLE Works works across 28 of Scotland’s 32 local authorities and supports over 5000 people with a disability into work every year. (more)

 - Hamburger Arbeitsassistenz (HAA; DE): Every person has the ability and the right to work… for the professional integration of people with learning difficulties and disabilities.